 Cosmetics lovers will find this place incredible for spending a few hours testing skincare and makeup.

-Once you enter the building, you step through all the stages of a skincare routine: the cleansing room; cosmetics lined up from toners to lotions, moisturizers, to sunscreen; finishing with the powder room where you can create your own shades of makeup and try the available ones.
+Once you enter the building, you step through all the stages of a skincare routine: the cleansing room; cosmetics lined up from toners to lotions, moisturizers, to sunscreen; finishing with the powder room where you can create your shades of makeup and try the available ones.

 In the end, you can choose from various samples to take home.